NolanPic/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+`The DOM stands for Document Object Model, and is an object representation of the HTML document.
+The DOM can be manipulated through JavaScript.`

 2. What is an event?

+`An event is a way for a browser to let JavaScript know what is happening in the browser.
+For example, when a user clicks on a button, a click event is fired by the browser.
+When a user hovers over an element, a hover event is fired.`

 3. What is an event listener?

+`An event listener listens for events in the browser.
+For example, if a user clicks a button, a JavaScript click event listener could capture that event, and then run some additional code.`

 4. Why would we convert a NodeList into an Array?

+`NodeLists do not have typical array methods, such as .map().
+Converting a NodeList into an Array allows you to have the full range of array methods.`

 5. What is a component?

+`A component is a contained unit of UI code that can be re-used and composed with other components in order to make up part of—or a whole—application out of many smaller pieces.`

 ### Git Set up